 Conversation, collaboration and the collective development of messaging with these departments are critical to community and human capital development strategies because restoring and maintaining a sense of wellbeing, safety, quality of life and pride in target census tracts contributes to attracting businesses, sparking entrepreneurial energy and attracting an educated workforce.
 We have had a brief initial conversation with District Attorney - Diana Becton and a more thorough meeting has been scheduled.

-We have begun these individual conversations with the others listed above and will invite these key stakeholders to an informational meeting being planned for rolling out the Conceptual Framework.
+We have begun these individual conversations with the others listed above and will invite these key stakeholders to informational meetings as the Conceptual Framework is implemented.